Myth Busting: HIV and AIDS

 Myth: You can get HIV through kissing, sharing utensils, or coming into contact with saliva.

-Myth: My partner got tested and the results were negative.
+Myth: My partner and I got tested and the results were negative.
 That means we can have sex without a condom.

 Fact: Well, not necessarily.
-When you get tested, there needs to be enough antibodies in the blood to pick up on a HIV infection, and this takes at least 5-8 weeks from the time when you get infected originally.
+When you get tested, there needs to be enough antibodies in the blood to pick up on a HIV infection, and this can take anything between four to twelve weeks from your last risk exposure, depending on the type of test used.
+If you test during this period it is recommended that you test again.
 To be 100% sure you’re HIV free, it’s recommended that you have another test three months after the first negative result, and avoid any risky sexual activities during that time.

 Myth: I’d be able to tell if my partner was HIV-positive.